flybywiresim/aircraft/README.md

 See below for the location of your Community folder:

 For the Microsoft Store edition AND/OR Gamepass edition:
 - Copy the "A32NX" folder into your community package folder.
-It is located in:
+The folder is located in:
 `C:\Users\[YOUR USERNAME]\AppData\Local\Packages\Microsoft.FlightSimulator_<RANDOMLETTERS>\LocalCache\Packages\Community`.

 For the Steam edition:
 - Copy the "A32NX" folder into your community package folder.
-It is located in:
+The folder is located in:
 `C:\Users\[YOUR USERNAME]\AppData\Roaming\Microsoft Flight Simulator\Packages\Community`.

 For the Boxed edition:
 - Copy the "A32NX" folder into your community package folder.
-It is located in:
+The folder is located in:
 `C:\Users\[YOUR USERNAME]\AppData\Local\MSFSPackages\Community`.

 If the above methods do not work: